 In between outward activities, Jesus and his friends spend time sailing in the deep.

 It is very metaphorical.
-It gets amplified or clarified in one of the omitted bits, where Jesus himself goes off to pray while his friends sail across.
+It gets amplified or clarified in one of the omitted bits, where Jesus sends his friends sailing ahead, while he himself goes off to pray.
 That’s the real deep.